rouleaup88/item-inspector/README.md

 Code borrowed from Self Study Quiz and WKOF is licensed under MIT — http://opensource.org/licenses/MIT

-You may use Item Inspector code under either the GPLV3 or MIT license with these restrictions.
+You may use Item Inspector code and WaniKani Open Framework Kanjidic2 and Traditional Radicals Filters.userunder either the GPLV3 or MIT license with these restrictions.
 <br>— The GPLV3 code and database borrowed from @acm2010 must remain licensed under GPLV3 in all cases.
 <br>— The MIT code borrowed from Self Study Quiz and WKOF must remain licensed under MIT in all cases.